 COMFORT FOR SPECIAL NEEDS If there is someone in your family with special needs, this type of dentistry could be the answer for your loved one.

-If you would like to find out if sedation dentistry is a suitable option for you, contact Dr. McCormick today to schedule a consultation.
+If you would like to find out if sedation dentistry is a suitable option for you, contact our office today to schedule a consultation.
 In addition to his exceptional educational and professional background in dentistry, Dr. McCormick completed a medical residency in anesthesiology, making him one of the most qualified dentists in the nation to perform IV sedation dentistry.